rdubois440/esp32_nunchuck_ble_keyboard/README.md

 ## cButton and zButton

 There are two buttons on the nunchuck.
-The big square button is the z button, the small round button is the c button.
+The big square button is the Z button, the small round button is the C button.

  * None of these buttons is pressed when entering alphabetic characters.
- * Pressing z button only (large square button) enters numeric characters and punctuation.
+ * Pressing Z button only (large square button) enters numeric characters and punctuation.
- * Pressing both z and c buttons enters special characters.
+ * Pressing both Z and C buttons enters special characters.
- * Pressing c button only is not used at the moment.
+ * Pressing C button only is not used at the moment.
 This mode could be used to enter more characters, or move the mouse with the joystick, similar to joysticks on laptops